daniel-lxs/BotIt/README.md

 ## Configuration

-### Subreddit
+The bot uses a `config.yml` file to determine the subreddit to scrape and the criteria for selecting posts, as well as the Lemmy platform information.
+Adjust the values in the `config.yml` file according to your requirements.

-The bot uses a `config.yml` file to determine the subreddit to scrape and the criteria for selecting posts.
-Here is an example `config.yml` file:
+Example `config.yml` file:

 ```yaml
 reddit: